 - Where what is concerned is a matter of judgement and evaluation of evidence which relates to areas outside the immediate focus of interest and professional experience of the body, the Court will moderate the degree of deference it will be prepared to accord, and will be more willing to conclude that an error has, or may have been, made, such that a conclusion to which the Panel has come is or may be ‘wrong’ or procedurally unfair.

 When a fitness to practise panel has decided on the facts and passed the appropriate sanction.
 The registrant may seek to appeal the sanction on the basis that it is disproportionately harsh.

-Only the strongest of appeal cases will warrant interference from the High Court, because of the view held by the High Court that disciplinary committees are ‘the best possible people’ for passing judgement in cases of professional misconduct.
-So appeals, which can be expensive, carry the risk of the individual having to cover substantial court costs for both parties in the event that it is unsuccessful – making good legal advice in the first instance a must.
+Only the strongest appeal cases will warrant interference from the High Court, because of the view held by the High Court that disciplinary committees are ‘the best possible people’ for passing judgement in cases of professional misconduct.
+So appeals, which can be expensive, carry the risk of the individual having to cover substantial court costs for both parties in the event that it is unsuccessful.
+This means that having good legal advice in the first instance a must.